surifirstpin/biplus_documentation/docs/DataRun.md

 Table calculations enable you to easily create on-the-fly metrics, which are similar to formulas found in Excel sheets.
 These extracted columns will show up as green in the data table
-Using calculated column you can performle calculations can perform mathematical, logical (true/false), lexical (text-based), and date-based calculations on the dimensions, measures, and other table calculations in your query.
+Using calculated column you can performerform mathematical, logical (true/false), lexical (text-based), and date-based calculations on the dimensions, measures, and other table calculations in your query.
 To perform mathematical calculations Click on Calculate column

 ![